solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_00_BestPractices.md

 ### Failover to read replica

-Once a read replica has been created and has completed the replication process, it can be used for failed over.
+Once a read replica is created and completed the replication process, it can be used for failed over.
 Replication will stop during a failover and make the read replica its own main instance.

 Failover Steps: